dev-marwa510/dev-marwa510/README.md

 ### 🧐 More About Me:

 - &nbsp; I’m currently working on personal blog
-- &nbsp; I’m currently learning Webflow;
+- &nbsp; I’m currently learning Webflow
-- &nbsp; Most of my projects are available on [Github](https://github.com/dev-marwa510).
+- &nbsp; Most of my projects are available on [Github](https://github.com/dev-marwa510)
-- &nbsp; Ask me about anything tech related, I am happy to help;
+- &nbsp; Ask me about anything tech related, I am happy to help
 - &nbsp; Feel free to ping me on [LinkedIn](https://www.linkedin.com/in/marwa-haj-hassan-803593319/)

 <br>